cs-open-project/projectsfound/README.md

 Description: GraphAr is an open-source and language-independent data file format designed for efficient graph data storage and retrieval.

 介绍: GraphAr is an open-source and language-independent data file format designed for efficient graph data storage and retrieval.

+### Gravitino[Incubating]

+Description: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
+Its primary goal is to provide users with unified metadata access for both data and AI assets.

+介绍: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
+Its primary goal is to provide users with unified metadata access for both data and AI assets.

 ### HertzBeat[Incubating]